Edit Blog Post

 Funny how the ceilings are the centrepieces of each room.

-when a guy asked me what I was looking for, I decided to let him take me there, knowing full well he would ask for a fee when we got there.
+asked me what I was looking for, I decided to let him take me there, knowing full well he would ask for a fee when we got there.

 Sure enough when we arrived at the mosque two minutes later, he asked for 20Dh.
 I gave him 10Dh, before he rudely asked for more.
 I told him to forget it and walked off.